-If you are super busy and don’t have a lot of time to read, you can also read book-summaries, they take less than 10 minutes to finish.
+If you are super busy and don’t have much time to read, you can also read book summaries, which take less than 10 minutes to finish.

-Here are some of my favorite websites that provide you awesome book summaries like I do:
+Here are some of my favorite websites that provide you awesome book summaries as I do:

 But here is the thing:

 Reading will only take you so far.

-People often fall into the trap of reading and don’t really do anything else.
+People often fall into the trap of reading and don’t do anything else.
 They use reading to escape their problems.

-Pro Tip: It is equally important that you practice and try to apply your knowledge in real-world situations.
+Pro Tip: It is equally important that you practice and apply your knowledge in real-world situations.